ssube/textual-engine/docs/getting-started.md

   - stop the game without saving
 - `save <path>`
   - save the current world to `path`

-### Creating New Worlds

-When the demo loads, it will create a new world from the `test` template and populate some rooms, so you can start playing right away.

-A new world can be created at any point with the `create` command: `create template seed [depth]`.

-The `depth` parameter controls the initial size of the world and the number of rooms that will be generated before the game loads.
-It does not control the final size of the world, but a large `depth` greater than 10 can cause the game to load slowly.

-A command to list available world templates is planned (https://github.com/ssube/textual-engine/issues/104).

 ### Looking and Moving